raspberrypilearning/scratch-led-game/en/step_2.md

 Take a resistor and insert one of its legs into the free end of the second jumper wire.

+Adding the resistor to your circuit reduces the **electrical current** passing through the circuit; this will protect the LED from burning out.

 --- /task ---

 --- task ---